A comprehensive Adaptive Trail Rating (ATR) System developed to rate the accessibility of trails for adaptive riders.

 Want to help rate trails?

 The ATR system enables auditors with, and without a disability to systematically rate a trail and provide information for adaptive riders and friends.

-- Conduct the trail audit as per Guidelines.
+- Conduct the trail audit as per Adaptive MTB Guidelines.

-- Upload the completed ATR Auditing Worksheet and submit the one-off processing fee.
+- Upload the completed ATR Auditing Worksheet.
+Submit audits below.

 - Check your email for confirmation that the trail(s) have been uploaded.

-- Check your email to download a copy of the trail(s) summary and graphics.
+- Check your email for a copy of the trail(s) summary and graphics.

 - Review the trail after the recommended 12 months or after upgrades/works have been completed on the trail.